The short version:

-On the reals.
-I was born and raised in the Central Valley of California.
-Moved to Marin County for a short middle-school stint and then to the East Bay for the duration of high school.
-There's not much more to my childhood than that.
+I was born and raised in California.
+There's not much more or less defnitive to my childhood than that.
 Other than the brother-eating bush or the time I said "French kiss" at Rainbow Daycare or some other stuff I might make up to illustrate a point to my children.

 Then, I went to Wellesley College.
 Best time EVER.
 Learned a ton of stuff about stuff.
 And about myself.
 There's a bunch of writings on this blog from that era.
 Very emo, very precocious, very quasi-insightful.
-Here's an explanation of that load of crap which I imported to DD recently in a moment of panic, worried about losing my college opus housed on my now defunct blog, get this: Laurenarcissus.
+Here's an explanation of that load of crap which I imported to Dearest Daughters in a moment of panic, worried about losing my college opus.
 It's good stuff to read when I start to take myself too seriously.
 For me, at least, a guaranteed laugh.
 For my daughters a lesson in the early days of the Internet and over-sharing.

-I met my husband, beadle (he goes by his lowercase last name; his first is Michael; it's a PR thing, I guess), the summer after college when I had a rocking body and was house-sitting and interning and hitting the City and living THE LIFE.
-When I met beadle, I had three other "Michaels" programed into my cell phone.
+I met my husband, Mike, the summer after college when I had a rocking body and was house-sitting in million dollar homes and interning like whoa and hitting The City.
+Basically, living THE LIFE.
+When I met Mike, I had three other "Michaels" programed into my cell phone.
 Okay, one was a Miguel.
-Nevertheless.
-There was a time...
+Nevertheless!

-Next, I went to grad school at UCLA and got my M.Ed. in a social justice education program.
-Moved to Los Angeles and got married half way through the program.
-I taught 9th grade social studies in Watts our first year of marriage.
+I went to grad school at UCLA and got my M.Ed. in a social justice education program.
+I taught 9th grade social studies in Watts.
 I value the experience, but I hated about 95% of every day.
 Particularly the waking up at 5:30 AM.

 So, I got knocked up.
-Moved back to Northern California.
+Moved back to my family in Northern California.
 And that's when Babybel entered the scene.
 Twenty months later: Danjo.
 Both were planned pregnancies, if you're wondering.
-And while I'm a womanist who demands equality, it'll probably be me who "gets fixed" instead of beadle, because if I don't cut off the egg supply, I'll keep having babies.
-Right now, I'd like to have about eighteen more.
+I'd like to have about eighteen more babies.
 And I'm not even that kind of religious.
-So, yes.
-I'm basically a crazy.

-I started writing this blog to keep me sane.
+I started writing this blog to keep me sane in my early days of motherhood.
 Here's one of my inaugural Dearest Daughters/preservation of sanity posts.